garrandall/popular-music-data/tracks/you-better-move-lil-uzi-vert.md

 That was back when I used to watch Zoom

-Ooh, you better move
+Oh, you better move
-Ooh, you better move
+Oh, you better move
-Ooh, you better move
+Oh, you better move
-Ooh, you better move
+Oh, you better move
-Ooh, you better move
+Oh, you better move
-Ooh, you better move
+Oh, you better move
 You better move, you better move
 You better move, you better move
 Louis my shoes